hariharasarmas/techbytes/README.md

 Set up Generative AI Agents service and note the agent_endpoint_id

-Make sure you have port 8501 open on security list

 Launch a VM with Oracle Linux 8 image and attach setup.sh as cloud-init script